-Specifically, given the admission record E and question Q_o , where o is the total number of questions, we select ICL examples with similar semantics to E through the following steps.
-First, we utilize the BGE (Xiao et al., 2023) model to obtain the representations of E and each sample Y_i $(1 \le i \le u)$ in the training set, where u is the total number of the training set.
+Specifically, given the admission record E and question $Q_o$ , where o is the total number of questions, we select ICL examples with similar semantics to E through the following steps.
+First, we use the BGE (Xiao et al., 2023) model to obtain the representations of E and each training sample $Y_i$ $(1 \le i \le u)$ , where u is the size of the training set.
 Second, we calculate their cosine similarity and select the top K samples with the highest similarity as ICL examples.
-In addition to using E and the top K samples as input to the LLM, we introduce a role definition and a predefined rule.
-The role definition is phrased as "You are a professional doctor, and you need to complete diagnosis task".
-The rules for constraining the output format of the LLM refer to "The output format of the diagnostic results can be loaded directly using the JSON.load() function".
-Finally, the LLM would generate the answer a_o corresponding to question Q_o .
+Along with E and the top K samples, we provide the LLM with a role definition ("You are a professional doctor, and you need to complete the diagnosis task") and predefined output format rules ("The output can be loaded directly using the JSON.load() function").
+Finally, the LLM would generate the answer $a_o$ for question $Q_o$ .
 The detailed prompt is shown in Appendix I.